TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 </details>

 ## AWS Command Line Interface (CLI)
-NHN Cloud Object Storage becomes available with [AWS Command Line Interface](https://aws.amazon.com/ko/cli/) via S3 compatible API.
+You can use NHN Cloud Object Storage with [AWS Command Line Interface](https://aws.amazon.com/ko/cli/) using the S3 compatible API.

-### Install
+### Installation
-AWS command line interface is prvodied by a Python package, which can be installed by using the Python package manager (pip).
+The AWS Command Line Interface (CLI) is provided as a Python package, which can be installed by using the Python package manager (pip).

 ```
 $ sudo pip install awscli
 ```

-### Configure
+### Configuration
-To enable AWS CLI, it is required, first to set up a credential and environment.
+To use AWS CLI, you must set up S3 API credentials and environment first.

 ```
 $ aws configure